OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ## Overview

-Under the hood, BoLD can offer time-bounded, permissionless validation because a correct <a data-quicklook-from="arbitrum">Arbitrum</a> state assertion is not tied to a single validator or entity.
-Instead, claims are tied to deterministic Merkle proofs and hashes that will be proven on Ethereum.
-Any party can bond capital to the correct state and, through interactive fraud proofs, have their claim proven correct.
-This means that a single honest party bonding on the correct state assertion will always win disputes, guaranteed.
+Arbitrum's current dispute protocol involves defending against challengers individually in a 1-vs-1 tournament setting.
+In contrast, BoLD enables an all-vs-all battle royale between Good and Evil categories, with a single winner always determined.

-To put it simply, Arbitrum’s current dispute protocol assumes that any assertion that gets challenged must be defended against by each unique challenger.
-It is similar to a 1-vs-1 tournament, where the honest party may participate in one or more concurrent tournaments at any time.
-BoLD, on the other hand, enables an all-vs-all battle royal between two categories: Good vs Evil, where there must and will always be a single winner in the end.
+This dynamic is made possible by BoLD's time-bounded, permissionless validation using deterministic Merkle proofs and hashes.
+This allows any party to bond in the correct state and prove their claim through interactive fraud proofs, ensuring that a single honest party bonding in the correct state will always prevail in disputes.

 Validators on Arbitrum can post their claim on the validity of state roots, known as **assertions**.
 Ethereum, of course, does not know anything about the validity of these Arbitrum state roots, but it _can_ help prove their correctness. _Anyone_ in the world can then initiate a challenge over any unconfirmed assertion to start the protocol’s game.